 Authentic Buddha Statue for Sale

-Buy an authentic Buddha statue for sale that was handmade using the traditional lost wax sculpting method.
-This time tested technique has been used for many centuries to make the world’s best Buddha statues.
+An authentic Buddha statue made in Nepal is world renown for craftsmanship quality.
+Each Buddha statue was handmade using the traditional lost wax sculpting method.
+This technique has been used by the Nepali artisans for many centuries to make real hand carved Buddha statues.

 Afterwards, the clay is allowed to dry which creates a hardened cast around the wax sculpture.
 The wax is then melted and allowed to drain out through a hole in the bottom of the cast.